K-9 Unit

 Storm

 Storm is a German shepherd also from Slovakia.
-He and his handler, Officer Jason Miller, completed their training and were recognized by the Ohio Peace Officer Training Commission on Nov.
+He and his handler, Sgt.
+Jason Miller, completed their training and were recognized by the Ohio Peace Officer Training Commission on Nov.
 4, 2016.
 Storm is a dual-purpose police service dog and has been trained in narcotics detection, obedience, tracking, article search, handler protection and suspect apprehension.

 Tito